DafaZakhulhaq27/face_recognition/README.md

 ### Installing

-after you clone it, do this step
+after you clone it, do this steps

 1. install package
 ```